Brow Blading Information

 Because you are modeling our work on a daily we want you to keep your brows perfect, that is why we came up with this plan.
-Instead of in two years when another full session is needed at $450 again, why not keep them perfect every 6 months for $100 every 6 months!
+Instead of in two years when another full session is needed at $450 again, why not keep them perfect every 3 months for $50.
 So here is our touch up plan!

 WE NOW OFFER A EVERY 3 MONTH TOUCH FOR $50!

 From month touch up - 6 months= $100

 Skip the 6 mo touch- 12 month = $200

 Skip the 12 mo touch- 18 = $300